Interplay between chemical order and magnetic properties in L1$_0$ FeNi (tetrataenite): A First-Principles Study: Results and Discussion

 It can be seen that the order parameter vanishes around 1400\,K, which is significantly higher than the reported experimental value for the order-disorder transition temperature of 593\,K~\cite{neel}.
 It is also significantly above the predicted ferromagnetic Curie temperature for L1$_0$ FeNi \cite{Alex,Lavrentiev2014}.
 Thus, assuming perfect ferromagnetic order when obtaining $\Delta E$ is probably not justified.
 In the following, we re-calculate the energy difference between chemically ordered and disordered states for the paramagnetic case, using the DLM approach~\cite{STAUNTON198415}, as described in Sec.~\ref{sec:DLM}).

-To confirm that our sampling over a sufficient amount of randomly chosen DLM configurations converges as expected, Fig.~\ref{img:spin_correlation} shows the nearest-neighbour spin correlation function (see Eq.~\eqref{eq:spincorr}) for different chemically ordered and disordered magnetic configurations, together with their cumulated averages, obtained by averaging over an increasing number of configurations.
-One can see that the cumulated average of the spin correlation function approaches zero both for the chemically ordered and the chemically disordered magnetic configurations, which shows that the amount of configurations we average over is sufficient.
+To confirm that our sampling over a sufficient amount of randomly chosen DLM configurations converges as expected, Fig.~\ref{img:spin_correlation} shows the nearest-neighbour spin correlation function (see Eq.~\eqref{eq:spincorr}) for different chemically ordered and disordered magnetic configurations, evaluated from the converged magnetic moment directions, together with their cumulated averages, obtained by averaging over an increasing number of configurations.
+One can see that the cumulated average of the spin correlation function approaches zero both for the chemically ordered and the chemically disordered magnetic configurations, which shows that the amount of configurations we average over is sufficient, and that the magnetic moments indeed converge to the directions that were initialized.

 Fig.~\ref{img:energy_para} shows the total energies (per atom) obtained for the 100 DLM configurations corresponding to the chemically ordered ($P_z=1$) and the chemically disordered ($P_z=0$) case.
 The cumulative averages are indicated by the solid black lines.
 All energies are taken relative to the chemically ordered ferromagnetic case.
 Again one can see that, in spite of the large variations in the energies of the individual configurations, the averages converge rather well, and appear to be accurate to a few meV already after averaging over about 50 configurations.